PaulDance/xr/notes/grains.md

 I benchmarked this solution.
 It was among the fastest.

-This solution
+This solution:

 ```rust
 test test_returns_the_total_number_of_grains_on_the_board ... bench:           0 ns/iter (+/- 0)
 ```

-Here is another 0 nanosecond solution which uses less ceremony
+Here is another 0 nanosecond solution which uses less ceremony:

 ```rust
 pub fn square(s: u32) -> u64 {
     if (s < 1) | (s > 64) {